76616c6172/jk2mvX/CVARS.rst

    cause a lot of commands to be sent to a client in a short interval on a busy server.

-:Name: g_submodelWorkaround
-:Values: "0", "1", "2", "3"
-:Default: "0"
-:Description:
-   MVSDK cvar.
-Only fully operational when a compatible mvsdk based game module is active on the server.
-When set to 2 or 3 the engine is going to ignore the default submodel limit of 256, which makes it possible to load bigger maps, for instance from single player or jka.
-Only clients with compatible engine and cgame module can play on the server when such maps are active.

 ==================
 Undocumented Cvars
 ==================